Holistic Periodontal Treatments in Morrisville, Pennsylvania

 Scaling and Root Planing

 Scaling and root planing are deep-cleaning procedures aimed at patients experiencing gum disease.
-At Pearly Whites Dental Care, our periodontal dentist performs these non-surgical treatments to carefully remove plaque and tartar buildup from above and below the gum line while smoothing out rough spots on the tooth root.
+At Pearly Whites Dental Care, our dentist performs these non-surgical treatments to carefully remove plaque and tartar buildup from above and below the gum line while smoothing out rough spots on the tooth root.
 This process eliminates bacteria and provides a clean, smooth surface for the gums to reattach to the teeth.
 Scaling and root planing stop the progression of gum disease, alleviate symptoms like bleeding and swelling, and prevent bone loss around the teeth.

 Crown Lengthening

 In cases where there’s decay below the gumline, removing a small amount of gum tissue and bone might be a necessary step.
-Crown lengthening is a surgical procedure performed by our periodontal dentist to reshape the gum tissue to expose more of a tooth’s enamel.
+Crown lengthening is a surgical procedure performed by our dentist to reshape the gum tissue to expose more of a tooth’s enamel.
 This service is aimed at patients who have a “gummy” smile where too much gum covers the teeth or patients who require restoration work where more of the tooth needs to be exposed.

-Periodontal Dentist
+Periodontal Treatments

 Frequently Asked Questions